It seems that the Mulholland Co. switched to diners by 1925. A 1972

 the W&D diners.

 For a listing of past and present known Mulholland Diners, [click here].
+This will include any diners sold by the Dunkirk Dining Car Co.

 Literature - Below are two advertisements that the Dunkirk Historical Society has in their posession.
 I believe the top diner was in Dunkirk, and the lower one still stands in Brocton, NY, though covered over.
 It is partially original on the inside.